suculent/thinx-device-api/README.md

 ## The Purpose

-As a user I have already many IoT new and/or legacy devices at home.
-Sometimes I need to change WiFi credentials on a switch that is mounted on a ceiling.
-Sometimes I want to swap whole firmware for new one, but not always I want to rewrite working legacy LUA code to Arduino C. That's why we have decided to create THiNX.

-> Update your IoT device by pushing to a git repository.
-Swap your operating system for another over-the-air.
+> Update IoT device by pushing to a git repository.
+Swap operating system for another over-the-air.
 Migrate multiple devices at once between WiFi networks.

+As a user I have already many IoT new and/or legacy devices at home and new platforms are coming every day.

+Sometimes we need to change WiFi credentials on a wireless switch mounted on a ceiling.
+The other day I we want to swap whole firmware for new one, but not always to rewrite working legacy LUA or Micropython code to Platformio.

+It also covers other use-cases like remotely managing devices for customers with automatic updates for headless devices, or semi-automatic (with user consent after build and tests succed).

+> That's why we have decided to create the uber-platform: THiNX.

+Currently we're capable of building firmwares for Platformio, NodeMCU and Micropython (and simple Arduino firmware is also coming soon)

+* Remote Things Management console for monitoring devices, attaching source code and managing updates.

 * Implements Continuous Integration practices to update device apps/configurations from a GitHub repository using commit hooks.